fronzbot/fronzbot.github.io/_posts/2017-01-22-my-circuit-design-methodology.md

 ### Step 2: Create a Design Table

 Now I'm done.
 I have characterized my device and never need to run this testbench again (as long as the PDK doesn't drastically change).
 You can also run this over temperature and process corners and select a value based on your worst expected corner if you want.
 So from this, what I do (actually, it's something my co-worker started to do that I adopted as well) is to create a simple table for a given $$\frac{g_m}{I_d}$$ and its corresponding current density.
 I choose three values: one to represent weak-inversion, one for moderate,and another for strong.
-For strong, I pick the value where the $$\frac{g_m}{I_d}$$ starts to curve; the above example is at roughly $$\frac{0.1\mu A}{\Box}$$.
+For strong, I pick the value where the $$\frac{g_m}{I_d}$$ starts to curve; the above example is at roughly $$\frac{0.1\mu A}{square}$$.
 The next for moderate will be the middle of the two 'knees' on the curve and for strong I choose roughly where the FoM peak occurs.
 All of these points also correspond the what Dr. Sansen outlines as efficient operating points for power (weak inversion), speed (strong inversion) and an trade-off between speed and power (moderate).
 All of this information can be found in [my previous post]({{ site.url }}/blog/inversion-coefficient-based-circuit-design/).
 Thus, I end up with the following table:

 $$
 \newcommand\t{\Rule{0pt}{1em}{.3em}}
 \begin{array}{| c || c |  c |  c |}
 \hline \frac{g_m}{I_d} & 30 & 15 & 5 \\ \hline
-\frac{\mu A}{\Box} & 0.1 & 10.0 & 50 \\ \hline
+\frac{\mu A}{square} & 0.1 & 10.0 & 50 \\ \hline
 \end{array}
 $$